-Highly skilled registered sonographer offering 6 years’ experience in performing transvaginal, breast, abdominal, and pelvic transabdominal examinations.
+Highly skilled registered sonographer with 6 years’ experience seeks position performing transvaginal, breast, abdominal, and pelvic transabdominal examinations.

-- Leverage strong communications and interpersonal skills to greet and calm patients, explain procedures, acquire medical histories, and ensure positive patient experiences.
+- Experience leveraging strong communications and interpersonal skills to greet and calm patients, explain procedures, acquire medical histories, and ensure positive patient experiences.

 - Well-versed in use of Color Doppler, Power Doppler, and Spectral Doppler ultrasonography technologies.